shubheksha/kubernetes-internals/README.md

 # Kubernetes Internals
 A collection of resources that discuss the inner workings of [Kubernetes](https://kubernetes.io/).

-Please not that this material _may not_ be relevant if you're looking to operate Kubernetes.
+Please note that this material _may not_ be relevant if you're looking to operate Kubernetes.
 This is aimed at folks curious about how Kubernetes works and does things internally.

 ## Blog Posts